oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/expressions.md

 ## Encoders

-Out of the box **Oro Platform** comes with `json` expression encoder, but encoders for other formats could be easily added to the system using DI tagging mechanism.
+Out of the box **OroPlatform** comes with `json` expression encoder, but encoders for other formats could be easily added to the system using DI tagging mechanism.
 An encoder class should implement the [ExpressionEncoderInterface](../../Layout/Encoder/ExpressionEncoderInterface.php) and be registered as a service with the `layout.expression.encoder`tag.
 The `format` tag attribute is also required.